 Ring first X shared team members and these additional mobile numbers

-Note: When using this option, there is a combined limit of 10 desktop users and mobile phones that may receive calls.
-That means that if you add 2 mobile numbers, only 8 desktop users may receive a call.
+Note: When using this option, there is a limit of 50 desktop users and 50 mobile phones that may receive calls.
 We use the ordering of the users on the left side to determine who receives a call on the desktop app if you are over your limit.
 Any users that have the calling add-on and are members of the group but will not receive calls will have their phone icon changed to reflect this.
 If you're over the limit but want a certain desktop user to receive a call you can add a '!' to the front of their name to have them earlier in the list.

 Go to voicemail: This option will send all incoming calls to the voicemail of the shared inbox immediately, without ringing anyone.

 Forward to number: This option will send all incoming calls to the mobile number specified immediately without ringing any other members.
 There is a chance in this scenario that a voicemail is left on the mobile device itself, rather than in the shared inbox.

 This option is only available when 'Ring first X shared team members...' is selected for incoming calls.

 Go to voicemail: Any calls that are not answered by your team members will automatically go to the shared inbox's voicemail, as normal.